DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "No, I hit you instead--"

   "*I do and I was!*" Diane burst forward and ensnared her in a hug.
 "See?
-That's how I was gonna greet you."o the party can really start now!"
+That's how I was gonna greet you."So the party can really start now!"

  "Diane, I just headbutted you."
 Twilight giggled despite herself, unable to reciprocate the hug because it had trapped her arms.
 Was her mom adding alcohol to the punch?